Tsadkanyo/alx-system_engineering-devops/README.md

-Hello, thsi is alx system engineering devops
+Hello, these is alx system engineering devops